The Sacred Skin Art of Poppy Palin

 And below again is a design for a jackal tattoo

-Some original ideas from past clients
+Another original ideas from a past client

-Below: Some designs taken from 'flash' designs
+Below: Some designs taken from 'flash' (standard) designs

-Below: The snake, symbol of transformation
+Below: Tribal snake, a symbol of deep transformation